AashishSingh19/Greentick-Assessment/README.md

 ## Assumptions and limitations

-1. Basic Security functions
-   Simple and basic web crawler that only checks for missing action attributes and insecure GET methods.
+1. Simple and basic web crawler that only checks for missing action attributes and insecure GET methods.

-2. Scope of software version detection
-   The system only checks Apache version from the server header that if hidden may not detect them.
+2. The system only checks Apache version from the server header that if hidden may not detect them.

-3. Limited Javascript Execution
-   The scanner does not execute JavaScript, so vulnerabilities in dynamically loaded content may be missed.
+3. The scanner does not execute JavaScript, so vulnerabilities in dynamically loaded content may be missed.